Vaulting: More than acrobatics on horseback

 - 1972: second appearance at the Olympics, not as a discipline, but as a show act in the opening number

-- 70s: individual vaulting developed, but it was not included in the regulations until the 80s
+- 1970s: individual vaulting developed, but was only included in the regulations in the 1980s

 - 1983: Vaulting becomes an official FEI sport, making it one of the seven equestrian sports that the FEI supports